Johnravee/ICS_SCHEDULING_SYSTEM/README.md

 # ICS Scheduling System

-The ICS Scheduling System is a comprehensive platform designed to modernize and optimize the scheduling process for students, instructors, and administrative staff at Colegio De Montalban's Institute of Computer Studies.
+The ICS Scheduling System is a comprehensive platform designed to modernize and optimize the scheduling process for students, instructors, and administrative staff at Colegio de Montalban's Institute of Computer Studies.

 ## Features: